 On the shortness of life came across to me as a recommendation from the book How to Live on 24 Hours a Day.
 I wanted to read Seneca for a long time so I decided to start with this one.
 This is a very small book with 105 pages, but it carries the best content that I read this year.

 This book is divided into three parts.
 First one is the essay “On the shortness of life”.
 Seneca shares his views on how to live a life to the fullest.
 You cannot expect any sugar coated words from a stoic so you might feel sometimes that the words are hitting you very hard.
-But towards the end you will realise how relevant his ideas are even today.
-This is my favourite essay in this book.
+But towards the end you will realize how relevant his ideas are even today.
+This is my favorite essay in this book.

 The second part is Seneca addressing his mother on the occasion of his exile.
 In “Consolation to Helvia” he refers to his exile as a benefit not a punishment.
 This is historically an interesting essay, you will understand the attitude of society towards women in that era.
 For me this essay was not as interesting as the other two because It had many references to other stories and events happened in that era.